the-chr0nic/MAS-Chronics-Kitchen-Sink-Submod/README.md

 - A **built-in stat tracker** to track your time spent with her, number of kisses, game wins/losses, and more!
 - And much more to discover!

-_Note: The total kisses stat tracker is currently bugged.
-I will fix it in the next patch!_
+_Note: The total kisses stat tracker is currently bugged and has been disabled until I can find a concrete solution._

 ## Topics